Institutions, Organizations, Economics and Society

 Recruitment process: application and interview

-Diploma delivered: National master's degree delivered by PSL
+Degree delivered: National master's degree conferred by Université PSL or EHESS

 Master's program managers: